TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```scratch
 create cylinder body with name: [body] mass: (5) radius: (0.5) height: (1) :: #0fbd8c
 ```
-Creates a cylinder body with the specified, name, mass, radius, and height.
+Creates a cylinder body with the specified name, mass, radius, and height.

 ```scratch
 create cone body with name: [body] mass: (5) radius: (0.5) height: (1) :: #0fbd8c
 ```
-Creates a cone body with the specified, name, mass, radius, and height.
+Creates a cone body with the specified name, mass, radius, and height.

 ```scratch
 create capsule body with name: [body] mass: (5) radius: (0.5) height: (1) :: #0fbd8c
 ```
-Creates a capsule body with the specified, name, mass, radius, and height.
+Creates a capsule body with the specified name, mass, radius, and height.
 This body is great for using as your player's hitbox!

 >[!TIP]
 > Bodies support **safe replacement**, meaning that when you create a new object with the same name as an already existing object, it will override the new object safely.
 This can be strategically used to change a body's properties later, but don't do this too frequently and beware of optimization.